Patrick Loubatière: Journalist

-Independent Publisher
+Author and Independent Publisher

 Since 2011, he has written and published in France a tribute series of books called Forever.
 Each number is an exhaustive review of an artist's life and career, including exclusive interviews with persons close to the subject, and exclusive pictures.
 Among the artists honored in these are Michael Landon, Autumn Reeser, Antonio Fargas, Katherine MacGregor, Emmy-winning actress Barbara Anderson, German pop star Sandra, silent film star Eddie Quillan, Obie Award-winning actor Moses Gunn, etc. These are often artists who marked his childhood.
 A French review wrote in 2020: "Patrick Loubatière's books are renowned for their great clarity, their exhaustive approach and their attractive presentation".

-Only four of them were published in English: Prairie Memories, Autumn Reeser - No Ordinary Girl., and tributes to the actors Victor French and Richard Lynch.
+Only five of them were published in English: Prairie Memories, Autumn Reeser - No Ordinary Girl., and tributes to the actors Michael Landon, Victor French and Richard Lynch.

 During the COVID-19 pandemic, he wrote and published 7 books in a year and a half.
 An article presented him as “very probably the most prolific French author during this period of health crisis”.
 British-born American actress Veronica Cartwright (The Birds, Alien...) wrote the foreword of his book Les actrices d'Alfred Hitchcock.

+In 2025 and 2026, he wrote and published books devoted to actors such as Shannen Doherty (Beverly Hills, 90210), Dabbs Greer (The Green Mile), Édouard Delmont (a frequent collaborator of Marcel Pagnol and Fernandel), David Soul (Starsky & Hutch), and Lydie Denier (Jane in the television series Tarzán).